 The University of Guam has three co-ed residence halls (dormitories) on campus, which accommodate up to 191 student residents in double occupancy rooms and strictly single private rooms.

 Dorm 1 residences are located only on the first floor of the building with two wings and a total of 2 corridors.
-The residents share one kitchen, one bathroom on each wing, a study hall, TV Lounge and a laundry room.
-Dorm 1 is 24/7 non-alcohol and quiet zone and rooms are strictly single and private.
+The residents share one kitchen, one bathroom on each wing, a study hall, TV Lounge and a laundry room. the Dorm 1 is 24/7 non-alcohol and quiet zone and rooms are strictly single and private.
 Dorms 2 and 3 are two-story buildings with two wings (for a total of 4 corridors per hall), two kitchens, a study hall, a TV lounge and a laundry room.
 Each corridor has twelve rooms and one or two bathrooms which are shared by the residents of that corridor.
 Two students generally share residential rooms, though single rooms may be obtained for a premium when space is available.
 Most rooms are air-conditioned.
 All residences are furnished with a bed, a desk and chair, and a closet or wardrobe with chest of drawers for each resident.

 The residence halls are staffed by student Resident Assistants (RAs).
 The RAs coordinate many co-curricular and extracurricular activities, competitions, and events.
-The Recreation Room (for physical fitness activities and ping pong), outdoor playing fields and courts (basketball and volleyball), and the UOG Field House (with its weight room, exercise room, and indoor courts) are readily available for the use of residents.
+Recreation for residents is available at the UOG Calvo Field House with its weight room, exercise room, and indoor courts.

-Application for residence on campus may be made with the Residence Halls Office.
-A \$100.00 reservation/security deposit is required at the time of the initial application.
+Application for residence on campus may be made with the Residence Halls Office. \$100.00 reservation/security deposit is required at the time of the initial application.
 However, if a student's application ends up on the Waiting List, the security deposit will be required only upon availability of room and student is still interested.
 Rooms are reserved (with deposits) on first-come-first-serve basis in accordance to the application schedule for continuing/returning, new and all applicants.
 Students who make reservations and are not on the Waiting List but cancel their application will receive a \$50.00 refund from their deposits ONLY when they provide the Residence Halls Office with a written cancellation before the first day of the contract period.
-After that date, the entire deposit will be forfeited.
-A reservation will be automatically canceled, if a student fails to arrive at the residence hall at the beginning of the contract period, unless a written confirmation of the reservation, which specifies the date of arrival, is received by the Residence Halls Office before the first day of the contract period.
+After that date, the entire deposit will be forfeited. reservation will be automatically canceled, if a student fails to arrive at the residence hall at the beginning of the contract period, unless a written confirmation of the reservation, which specifies the date of arrival, is received by the Residence Halls Office before the first day of the contract period.